mohmiim/MLIntroduction/session-6/README.md

 ~~~~

 We used the window function on the dataset, we pass it how long is the window and how many numbers it should shift between each window, then the drop_remainder flag determines what will happen if we have partial windows at the end, should they be kept or dropped.
-After that we call the numpy method to convert it to numpy arrays
+After that, we call the numpy method to convert it to numpy arrays

-the output of this will be
+The output will be:

 ~~~~{.python}
 [0 1 2]